Colorado Mountain Lion Management Plans

 The new management plans operate with the assertion that CPW's earlier DAU plans, each written to describe a single lion population, are too small in spatial scale to properly manage solitary, low-density, wide-ranging carnivores like mountain lions.

-PDF's of the current plans and older plans are available on the right.
+PDF's of the current plans and older (superseded) plans are available on the right.
 A print copy of all plans is available in the CPW Research Library at: QL 719 .C64 M79.

 The Colorado West Slope Mountain Lion (Puma concolor) Management Plan, published September 2, 2020, replaces all existing West Slope Data Analysis Unit (DAU) lion management plans.